-The Belvedere complex is famous for the gardens connecting the upper and lower palaces: sculpted hedges and cascading waters that scream “Baroque prince with money”.
+Belvedere is famous for the gardens connecting the upper and lower palaces: sculpted hedges and cascading waters that scream “Baroque prince with money to spare”.

-- Great for that 18th-century feeling and views of the Orangerie
+- Good for an 18th-century feeling and views of the Orangerie

 The privy garden

-The Kammergarten consist of a long, private garden hidden away behind high walls, hedges and decorative gates.
+The Kammergarten consists of a long, private garden hidden away behind high walls, hedges and decorative gates.

 The aviaries, pavilions and pergolas that provided private amusement for Prince Eugene and honored guests are largely gone.
 But you might still pop in for three particular reasons.

-First, far fewer people find their way to the Kammergarten, so you can gain a little respite from the crowds in the main gardens and exhibition galleries if it’s a busy time of year.
-I was there on my own on a July Saturday morning.
+First, few people visiting Belvedere find their way to the Kammergarten, so you can gain a little respite from the crowds if it’s a busy time of year.

-Second, the Bundesgärten (Federal Gardens) and visiting artists do a grand job of maintaining the garden, often in the form of an outdoor exhibition.
+Second, the Bundesgärten federal gardens agency and visiting artists do a grand job of maintaining the garden, often in the form of an outdoor exhibition.

-Out-of-season, things can appear a little spartan, but spring and summer usually see the gardens turn into a flower and shrub-filled delight with the odd fountain or two gurgling along for good measure.
+If you’re in luck, then, the gardens form a flower and shrub-filled delight with the odd fountain or two gurgling along for good measure.

 Finally, your third reason for visiting…

 Find your way right to the very back and the former location of a Baroque aviary.
 You should come across a secluded area hemmed in by tall hedges.
-All you can see around you are:
+Stand in the right place when the foliage is out, and all you can see around you are:

 - To the west, the tops of the trees in the grounds of the neighboring Palais Schwarzenberg (the plans for these gardens date back to 1697)